 If there are extenuating circumstances that prevented a student from meeting the SAP policy, students may meet with a financial aid counselor to determine if an appeal may be beneficial.
 Those eligible to file for appeal will be requested to provide a written explanation, third party documentation, and an academic plan for success.

-A student may appeal only once.
+A student may appeal only once, however only one appeal approval will be granted while at GHC.
 While completing the appeals process, the student is responsible for payment of current tuition and fees by the published fee payment deadline.

 All written statements and documentation for appeals must be submitted via https://highlands.verifymyfafsa.com/.
 No documents will be accepted via fax, by email, or outside the aforementioned portal.
 Partial, incomplete, or appeals not containing third party documentation will not be reviewed.
 The written statement must include the extenuating circumstances leading up to the student’s failure to meet Satisfactory Academic Progress and the actions that have been taken to change those circumstances and improve academic standing.
 Any supporting document in the form of letters of support must be official, preferably on letterhead, and contain contact information for the author.